Miiimmmiii/Miiimmmiii.github.io/README.md

   ![Das Alphabet](https://tcl.azureedge.net/p/images_ar/art_img/5b3dc7bf-8ade-44f5-b1a3-916dc85a6656.jpg)

-  First watch and listen the following videos:
+ Please begin by watching and listening to the following videos.
+Focus on the pronunciation of each letter and the accompanying examples:

   > ABC Das deutsche Alphabet → Teil 1 https://www.youtube.com/watch?v=UD75WIYHMlc
   >